netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    This document defines a YANG module for policy-based network access control, which provides consistent and efficient enforcement of network access control policies based on group identity.
-In addition, this document defines a mechanism to ease the maintenance of the mapping between a user-group identifier and a set of IP/MAC addresses to enforce policy-based network access control.
+Moreover, this document defines a mechanism to ease the maintenance of the mapping between a user-group identifier and a set of IP/MAC addresses to enforce policy-based network access control.